-- Jewish values, middot, teach me how to act in the world, with my family, my friends, and everyone I meet.
+- Jewish values, middot, teach me how to act in the world, with my family, friends, and everyone I meet.
 They guide me to make the world a better place and make me a better person.

 - When I engage in tefillot, celebrate festivals and lifecycle events, I am part of my Temple community

-- Tikkun olam teaches me how to be a better person and how to make the world a better place, which connects me to my peers, my Temple, my family and those in need in my local community.
+- Tikkun olam teaches me how to be a better person and make the world a better place, which connects me to my peers, my Temple, my family and those in need in my local community.